 10/27/01 rev. 11/21/18

 The original version of this piece was posted nearly two decades ago, and since then much has changed in using the internet for researching family history.
-I thought a revision was in order, especially having published “E-Genealogy 101: Three easy steps to woodshedding the family tree” in the quarterly Mennonite Family History earlier this year.
-You might consider this a sequel to that instructional work online, and who knows, my editor may even decide to publish this.
+Although I updated this article last year, I thought another revision was in order, especially having published “E-Genealogy 101: Three easy steps to woodshedding the family tree” * in the quarterly Mennonite Family History.
+You might consider this a sequel to that instructional work online.
 Of course I will be constantly checking and revising this article on my website, but for those of you who may eventually read this in print form, the onus is on you.

 Each time I send out any of my articles before posting, via e-mail, I ask for input from friends and family: simple feedback, additions, corrections, or newly fleshed-out facts.
 Some members are actively involved in research and quickly respond, while others may just read the stories for enjoyment and/or save them for future reference.
 I have no doubt that still others, disinterested yet not wishing to offend the author, delete them as quickly as they are sent.
 Some may even be concerned about viruses, although we periodically update our scanning program and scan the drives each time this computer is turned on.
 Anyone involved with computers knows that there is only so much one can do against evil in the modern world, and we personally feel that the risk is worth the reward where technology is concerned.
 I’m reminded of the dangers and criticism the developers of earlier communications technology faced: